hfinkel/lfort/docs/PTHInternals.rst

 **Simple design**
    Relatively speaking, PTH has a simple design and implementation, making it easy to test.
-Further, because the machinery for PTH resides at the lower-levels of the Clang library stack it is fairly straightforward to profile and optimize.
+Further, because the machinery for PTH resides at the lower-levels of the LFort library stack it is fairly straightforward to profile and optimize.

-Further, compared to GCC's PCH implementation (which is the dominate precompiled header file implementation that Clang can be directly compared against) the PTH design in Clang yields several attractive
+Further, compared to GCC's PCH implementation (which is the dominate precompiled header file implementation that LFort can be directly compared against) the PTH design in LFort yields several attractive
 features:

 **Architecture independence**
-   In contrast to GCC's PCH files (and those of several other compilers), Clang's PTH files are architecture independent, requiring only a single PTH file when building a program for multiple architectures.
+   In contrast to GCC's PCH files (and those of several other compilers), LFort's PTH files are architecture independent, requiring only a single PTH file when building a program for multiple architectures.